TheOfficialFloW/modoru/README.md

 - Thanks to liblor for the name suggestion.
 - Thanks to yifanlu for prior research on downgrading.
 - Thanks to molecule for SCE decryption utilities.
-- Thanks to SKGleba for betatesting.
+- Thanks to SKGleba for betatesting on retail and CelesteBlue on TestKit and DevKit.